isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <br>Unfortunately, John Miksic is not versed in Jawi.
 So somebody who is actually
 versed in Jawi would be able to do further research.
-So there has been great interest [especially from] people from Malaysia, because I think in Malaysia, Jawi is actually, you know, a potential course that you can learn during your schooling days.
-So anybody can, you know, sort of try and see what it means on their own.
-And so that could be something else we can, you know, look forward to in the next 5 to 10 years, hopefully.</p>
+So there has been great interest [especially from] people from Malaysia, because I think in Malaysia, Jawi is actually a potential course that you can learn during your schooling days.
+So anybody can sort of try and see what it means on their own.
+And so that could be something else we can look forward to in the next 5 to 10 years, hopefully.</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>So has anyone been in touch with you about your article?</p>